ross-dotcom/ross-dotcom.github.io/README.md

 * Built with HTML, Bootstrap 5 and JavaScript.
 * Calculator functionality: Clear, Division, Multiplication, Subtraction, Addition, Equal.

+# ross-dotcom.github.io/budget/budget
+* The purpose of this web app was to learn JavaScript, apply what I've learnt and encounter any issues to fix as part of the learning process.
+* Built with HTML, Bootstrap 5 and JavaScript.
+* Total income, Enter expense + amount, calculate Total Expense and Amount Remaining.

+# ross-dotcom.github.io/twitter_clone/login AND ross-dotcom.github.io/twitter_clone/home.html
+* The purpose of this web app was to practice my HTML, CSS, Bootstrap and JavaScript skills and encounter any issues to fix as part of the learning process.
+* Built with HTML, CSS, Bootstrap 5 and JavaScript.
+* There is no authentication involved in the login screen as I am focused on Front End, using JavaScript I check that both the Email address AND Password is filled in before continuing to the home page.
+An alert is executed when one (or both) of the two fields is blank.
+* The home page alerts that the project is in progress and not completed yet.
+The front end allows for the end user to type in the text box, Tweet, and will be able to see their tweets in a list below.
+This is made possible using JavaScript.
+Because this project is in progress, more functionality gets added every day.

 # Source Code for the following projects on Github:
 * Wesley Ross - Junior Python and Front End Web Developer.
 * Character Counter Tool.
 * To-Do Web Application.
 * Calculator.
+* Budget (Expense Tracker).
 * Beautiful Soup.
 * Data Structures and Algorithms (Python)
+* Twitter Clone.